Aashis6/Interview-Questions/AWS/AWS_interview.md

    - Click “Add route.”
 In the destination field, enter 0.0.0.0/0 (which represents all internet traffic), and for the target, select the NAT Gateway you just created.
    - Click “Save routes.”

+     # Question 15

+     How to create the private subnet in AWS VPC?

+Creating a private subnet in an AWS VPC (Virtual Private Cloud) is an important step in architecting secure and scalable cloud-based applications.
+A private subnet in AWS is a segment of a VPC's IP address range where instances are not directly accessible from the internet.
+These instances can access the internet through a NAT Gateway or a NAT instance in a public subnet for outbound traffic, ensuring a layer of security.

+ **Create the Subnet**
+   - In the VPC Dashboard, click on “Subnets” in the left navigation pane.
+   - Click the “Create subnet” button.
+   - You will be prompted to fill in details for your subnet:
+         - **Name tag:** Enter a meaningful name for your subnet, such as PrivateSubnet1.
+         - **VPC:** Select the VPC where you want to create your private subnet.
+         - **Availability Zone:** Choose an availability zone.
+For higher availability, create multiple subnets in different zones.
+         - **IPv4 CIDR block:** Enter the IPv4 CIDR block for your subnet.
+This should be a subset of your VPC’s CIDR block and should not overlap with other subnets.

+**Modify Route Table**
+  - For your subnet to be considered private, it should not have a route to the internet.
+However, you might want it to be able to initiate outbound connections to the internet using a NAT Gateway (which resides in a public subnet).